 An intern must provide the official time-log to the cooperating teacher at the end of each week for his or her signature.
-The cooperating teacher can use this form to share any concerns or encouragement; additionally, digital surveys are sent several times during the internship.
-The Internship Supervisor and Field Experience Coordinator are also available via e-mail to discuss any concerns.
+The cooperating teacher can use this form to share any concerns or encouragement.
+The Intern Facilitator or Intern Supervisor are also available via e-mail to discuss any concerns.